jp-nullpod/rails-postgres-m1/README.md

 So, clearly, we are using the arm64 for this installation of ruby

+If you do not have the native ARM version of Ruby 2.7.4, you may see something like:

+ruby 2.7.4p191 (2021-07-07 revision a21a3b7d23) [x86_64-darwin20] (Notice the "x86_64")

+Then, you may uninstall that Ruby version using rbenv uninstall 2.7.4 and install ruby again using rbenvv install 2.7.4 (Just keep tip 1 in mind when you do so).

+Make sure to make that Ruby version global by using rbenv global.
+You may then open a new terminal window and check your ruby version using ruby -v.

 ## Tip 3 - Install libpq

 From the libpq doc: "libpq is the C application programmer's interface to PostgreSQL. libpq is a set of library functions that allow client programs to pass queries to the PostgreSQL backend server and to receive the results of these queries".